 - Back, pelvic or leg pain as the fibroid presses on certain nerves

 Anemia can lead fatigue and weakness.
 If your fibroids have grown to affect your bladder or bowels, you must seek help from a fibroid center to keep from experiencing life-threatening infections.

 Treatment Options for You at VIVA EVE

+Because of the slow nature of fibroid growth, you and your NYC gynecologist specializing in fibroids have the chance to decide which treatment options are best for you.
 During your first fibroid clinic appointment, you discuss your medical history and symptoms.
 Your fibroid doctor performs a pelvic exam and may order lab tests, an ultrasound or an MRI.
-Treatment options depend on the severity of your symptoms, your age, your family planning desires and the position of the subserosal fibroid.
+Treatment options depend on the severity of your symptoms, your age, your family planning desires and the size. position and type of the fibroid.
 Treatment may include any combination of the following: